dki-lab/ArcaneQA/README.md

 We recommend you following the detailed instructions in our [GrailQA Repo](https://github.com/dki-lab/GrailQA).

 ## Running Experiments
+#### Download all the necessary files and put them under the corresponding directories
+1. Download vocab files:

+2. Download cache files:

+3. Download saved models:

+#### Commands
-To train the model, run
+To train the model, run the following command
 ```
 $ PYTHONHASHSEED=23 python run.py
 train